 THE ROAD INFORMATION PROGRAM

-TRIP has identified the 25 surface transportation projects that are most needed to support Wyoming’s economic growth.
+TRIP has identified and ranked the 40 surface transportation projects that are most needed to support Nevada’s economic growth.
 These projects are located throughout the state.

-- TRIP ranked each transportation project based on a rating system that considered short-term economic benefits, including job creation; the level of improvement in the condition of the transportation facility, including safety improvements; the amount of improvement in access and mobility; and the long-term improvement provided in regional or state economic performance and competitiveness.
+- TRIP ranked each transportation project based on a rating system that considered the following: short-term economic benefits, including job creation; the level of improvement in the condition of the transportation facility, including safety improvements; the degree of improvement in access and mobility; and the long- term improvement provided in regional or state economic performance and competitiveness.

-- Wyoming’s 10 most needed surface transportation projects to support economic development in the state are as follows.
-Additional details on the 25 most needed projects in Wyoming for economic recovery and growth are included in the report’s Appendix.
+- Nevada’s 10 most needed surface transportation projects to support economic development in the state as determined by TRIP follow.
+Additional details on these and the other projects that make up the 40 most needed projects in Nevada for economic recovery and growth are included in the report’s Appendix.

 About The Road Information Program (TRIP)